QuanTrieuPCYT/HPHamar_Hackintosh/README.md

 ### Can't use sleep and my CPU on my hack shows "Unknown"

+Told ya before.
 You are definitely a Celeron/Pentium user.
 Head over to [this page](https://github.com/QuanTrieuPCYT/HPHamar_Hackintosh/blob/main/FakeID.md) to apply the fixes.

 ### How to disable verbose boot (those text thingy appear during boot) and use GUI and the Startup Chime?